ipfs/kubo/docs/config.md

 deteriorate the quality provided to less aggressively-wanting peers.

 Type: `optionalInteger` (byte count, `null` means default which is 1MB)

+### `Internal.Bitswap.ProviderSearchDelay`

+This parameter determines how long to wait before looking for providers in a bitswap session.
+Other Routing systems like the DHT are able to provide results in less than a second, so lowering this number will allow faster peers lookups in some cases.

+Type: `optionalDuration` (`null` means default which is 1s)

 ### `Internal.UnixFSShardingSizeThreshold`